ome/omero-guide-scripts/docs/extended_description.rst

 The default namespace for OMERO Key-Value pairs generated in the web-interface and by our script is ``openmicroscopy.org/omero/client/mapAnnotation``.
 Only Key-Value pairs with this namespace can be edited in the web-interface later!

-Leaving the "*Namespace*" parameter blank will assign the default namespace to the new key-value pairs created, or \
+Leaving the "*Namespace*" parameter blank will assign the default namespace to the new Key-Value pairs created, or \

 Additionally, you can choose to use custom namespaces, e.g. to utilize the `OMERO-Mapr <https://github.com/ome/omero-mapr>`_ functionalities, for each different Key.
 To do so just add a first row in the .csv with the first column containing "*namespace*".
-The corresponding namespace for each key is then put above the respective key. \
+The corresponding namespace for each Key is then put above the respective Key. \
 If no namespace is given, the script will fall back to the default namespace.

 +-------------+------------+-----------+------------------------+